aridoza/foundational-java/java-basics/functions-scope-lesson/README.md

 ## Opening (5 mins)

 We previously covered variables and data types, two important building blocks of all programming languages.
 Today, we'll learn about two more topics: functions and scope.
-Functions are reusable chunks of code that complete some task, and scope is defining where the variables actually have relevance in your program.
+Functions are reusable chunks of code that complete some task, while scope defines where the variables actually have relevance in your program.

 ## Introduction: Writing Functions (5 mins)